 The power subsystem of a spacecraft shall be able to generate, store, condition, distribute and monitor the electrical power used by the spacecraft throughout all mission phases in the presence of all environments actually encountered.

+For passivation, refer to ECSS-U-AS-10.

 Engineering process

 ECSS-E-ST-20_0020090

-An analysis of power demand versus power available shall be performed, including peak power, in the platform and the payloads for all phases of the mission.
+An analysis of power demand versus power available shall be performed, including average peak power, for all phases of the mission.

 ECSS-E-ST-20_0020091

-An analysis of the energy demand versus energy available shall be performed in all phases of the missions, including inrush power demands, eclipses, solar aspect angle and depointing.
+An analysis of the energy demand versus energy available shall be performed in all phases of the missions, including inrush power demands, eclipses, solar aspect angle and depointing and also failure mode affecting the power system.

+Failure modes can result in transient or permanent overconsumption.

 ECSS-E-ST-20_0020092

 A power budget shall be established based on the peak power values and an energy budget based on the average power values for all mission phases.